IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Time Picker

-Use the Time Picker Component Symbol to represent a date's time portion (hours and minutes) visually and provide consistent means for its selection (time picking).
+Use the Time Picker Component to represent a date's time portion (hours and minutes) visually and provide consistent means for its selection (time picking).
 The Time Picker is also appropriate for picking and setting time values in accordingly formatted date fields used in various forms.
 The Time Picker is visually identical to the [Ignite UI for Angular Time Picker Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/time_picker.html)

 ### Time Picker Demo